-As a postdoc in the Centre for Research and Conservation from Antwerp ZOO and Planckendael ZOO I’m primarily in charge of the genetics lab where we use different DNA methods to understand and ultimately conserve species.
+As a postdoc at the Centre for Research and Conservation from Antwerp ZOO and Planckendael ZOO I’m primarily in charge of the genetics lab where we use different DNA methods to understand and ultimately conserve species.
 Meanwhile I evaluate the effect of new genomic insights in ex-situ population management using computer simulations.
-As scientific advisor of the Eurasian Black vulture breeding program I support Marleen Huyghe, curator of birds at Antwerp ZOO and Planckendael ZOO in the management of this population.
+As scientific advisor of the Eurasian Black vulture breeding programme I support Marleen Huyghe, curator of birds at Antwerp ZOO and Planckendael ZOO in the management of this population.

 - Within the European Association of Zoos and Aquariums (EAZA) I am member of EPMAG and BIOBANKING working group.

 - Affiliated professor Ghent University – Conservation genetics

 - Board member Royal Belgian Society for Zoology